Difference Between UGC NET and CSIR NET: Eligibility, Subjects, Exam Pattern, and Career Opportunities

 Exam Frequency Conducted twice a year (June & December) Conducted twice a year (June & December)

-CSIR NET vs UGC NET Eligibility Criteria 2025
+CSIR NET vs UGC NET Eligibility Criteria 2026

 The eligibility requirements for CSIR NET (Council of Scientific and Industrial Research National Eligibility Test) and UGC NET (University Grants Commission National Eligibility Test) are different, as both of these tests are for different academic streams and professional pursuits.
-Below is a comprehensive comparison of the eligibility requirement for both tests.
+Below is a comprehensive comparison of the eligibility requirements for both tests.

 CSIR NET vs UGC NET Educational Qualification